boennecd/mmcif/README.md

  b_{ij} &\sim \text{Unif}(-1, 1)\\ \vec z_{ij} &= (1, a_{ij}, b_{ij}) \end{align*}")

-We set the parameters below and plot the conditional cumulative incidences function when the random effects are zero and
+We set the parameters below and plot the conditional cumulative incidences function when the random effects are zero and the covariates are zero,
 ![a\_{ij} = b\_{ij} = 0](https://render.githubusercontent.com/render/math?math=a_%7Bij%7D%20%3D%20b_%7Bij%7D%20%3D%200 "a_{ij} = b_{ij} = 0").

 ``` r